henry2004y/JuliaNotes/menu3.md

 @btime avg2($s.vals)
 ```

-In the above example, the generated function can be 3x faster, and even more with increased size of `s`.
+In the above example, the generated function can be 3x faster (which is affected by the size of the vector).
+As a side effect, the compiling time significantly increases.
+At about `length(s)=20`, the two give equal timings.
 However, I don't quite understand why the `@time` macro shows different trend compared with `@btime`?